uw-ece/webring/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] PR title addresses the issue accurately and concisely.
 Example: "add: Adshayan 2024 https://adshayanb.github.io/"
 - [ ] PR adds entry to `ece_students` object with your name, year and website
 - [ ] Request  @adshayanB or @saymaakhan to approve your PR
+- [ ] The webring site is somewhere on your website so it can redirect people back (creating the ring 🔥)